EnigmaSyddanskeSoftwareFagrad/Learn-Linux/README.md

 find / -name 'important-document.txt'
 ```

+To get a faster and more interactive file finder, we reccommend using "fzf" which is a fuzzy finder for files.

 ## 12 passwd

 Linux is much more than just the filesystem, we have users, groups and much more.
 And with multiple users come differences in access, and that introduces the requirements of things like passwords.
 As such as a new user, you are likely to need a way to change your password.</br>